Professional and Personalized e-Learning for Educators

-How many non-degree graduate credit hours can be earned per successful, workshop completion?
+How many non-degree graduate credit hours can be earned per successful, course completion?

 3 hours of non-degree graduate credit hours may be awarded per successful course completion of a seven-week course for participants who complete registration with a selected university and make payment by the established deadline posted to the course News.

-What is the cost of graduate credit per workshop?
+What is the cost of graduate credit per course?

 May the WV e-Learning courses apply toward recertification and/or advance salary classification?

-Yes, you must apply for non-degree graduate credit as you will submit official transcripts from a university of your coursework to the Office of Professional Preparation for recertification or advanced salary classification.
-Registration and payment to WVU, MU or Concord University is required, if you are taking the course for recertification and/or for salary advancement.
-Please review the back of your current teaching certificate to determine if you are required to complete one 3-hour course with a focus of improving instruction through the use of technology
+You must apply for non-degree graduate credit as you will submit official transcripts from a university of your coursework to the WVDE Office of Educator Licensure for advanced salary classification.
+Registration and payment to WVU, MU, CU or WVSU is required, if you are taking the course for recertification and/or for salary advancement.

 When do I submit paperwork for graduate credit?